A Big Fire Extinguisher Mistake

 While on a site visit in downtown Milwaukee, a West Bend loss prevention associate recognized a fire extinguisher in a restaurant kitchen indicating it had been discharged.
 This was puzzling because the fire extinguisher had been serviced only a few weeks before.
 After questioning the manager, a startling discovery was made.
 In a well-intentioned attempt to test the effectiveness of the newly-inspected fire extinguisher, the manager had taken the canister outside and discharged it.
 It quickly became clear this process was followed for every fire extinguisher within the facility!
 If a real fire had broken out in the building, there would have been no viable options for containing the flames because all of the extinguishers had been depressurized.

 Emergency Action Plan

-According to the United States Fire Administration, direct property losses due to fires reached an estimated $11.7 billion in 2011.
-3,005 people lost their lives as a result of fires that same year with an additional 17,500 injuries documented.
-If people in the vicinity of these fires had access and been more comfortable with a fire extinguisher, it’s likely lives and money would have been saved.
+In 2018 there were 499,000 reported structure fires in the United States.
+3,655 people lost their lives as a result of fires that same year with an additional 15,200 injuries documented.
+If people in the vicinity of these fires had access and been more comfortable with a fire extinguisher, it’s likely lives and property would have been saved.